-The fact that over the past few years billions of new devices have come online, and the implications of this is still underdiscussed.
-We believe developers need to be able explore and understand this space, and that lessons here are potentially helpful to the larger web ecosystem as well.
-However, this can be challenging because embedded browsers are a little different…
+The fact that over the past few years, billions of new devices have come online, and the implications of this are still under-discussed.
+We believe developers need to be able explore and understand this space, and that lessons learned here are potentially helpful to the larger web ecosystem as well.
+However, this can be challenging, because embedded browsers are a little different…

 For many of us, a browser is an application like the one you’re probably using now.
-You click an icon on your graphical operating system, navigate somewhere with a URL bar, search and so on.
+You click an icon on your graphical operating system (OS), navigate somewhere with a URL bar, search, and so on.
 You have bookmarks and tabs that you can drag around, and lots of other features.

-But, for most embedded systems this isn’t the case at all.
-For most embedded systems there isn’t a common desktop OS - in fact, you create the OS.
-Part of the reason for this is that by and large they are not general purpose computing devices, they have slightly different security concerns and they also run on often radically different sorts of hardware than your desktop, laptop or many mobile devices.
+Furthermore, for most embedded systems there isn’t a common desktop OS for the browser to run on — in fact, the OS is built specifically for that type of device, and the embedded browser is built along with it.
+Part of the reason for this is that, by and large, they are not general-purpose computing devices.
+They have slightly different security concerns, and they also run on often radically different sorts of hardware than desktop, laptop or many mobile devices.

 So, what really is an embedded browser?

-The application that you are running to read this is, in all likelihood, a proper “browser”.
-This browser is built on one of 3 open source projects: WebKit, Chromium or Gecko.
-These projects define something of an abstract browser - that is, they provide concrete implementations and an architecture through which something else (for example, a browser) can bind to the top layer in order to drive us from URL to URL, and to the bottom layer to fulfill things like actually painting on the screen, rendering graphics, receiving input from devices like keyboards, mice and pointing devices and connect to things like the speech subsystem.
+A “proper” browser is, in all likelihood, the application in which you are reading this.
+This browser is built on one of three open source projects: WebKit, Chromium or Gecko.
+Each of these projects defines an engine — that is, they provide an architecture through which something else (e.g., a browser) can bind to the top layer of the engine in order to drive us from URL to URL, and use the engine’s bottom layer to do things like actually put content on the screen, render graphics, receive input from devices like keyboards, mice and pointing devices, and connect to things like the text-to-speech subsystem.

 All of this said, we believe that enabling developers to explore the space is important for a whole lot of reasons.
 Therefore, we’ve tried to make it easy for developers who aren’t comfortable building entire embedded systems to get their hands on something where they can begin exploring and learning useful things.

-Install with Flatpak: If you have support for flatpak on your current hardware/desktop OS, and your graphics drivers are supported, there is an easy to install Flatpak for WPE.
-This can be a very easy way to let you explore ‘generally’ if you have questions about sorts of things can be supported by WPE, or just want to experiment and learn more about what some of the differences with a full browser are.
+Install with Flatpak: If you have support for Flatpak on your current hardware and operating system, and your graphics drivers are supported, there are various options to try WPE through Flatpak.
+This can be a very easy way to let you explore WPE, check the features and specifications supported by WPE, or just want to experiment and learn more about what some of the differences with a full browser are.

-Raspberry Pi OS with WPE image: Probably the most straight-forward way to learn a lot without a lot of experience in embedded is to try out our image that runs on Raspberry Pi OS.
+Raspberry Pi OS images with WPE: Probably the most straight-forward way to learn a lot without a lot of experience in embedded systems is to try out our image that runs on Raspberry Pi OS.
 Just download and flash the image onto an SD card, plug it in and go.
-Lots of developers have a Raspberry Pi sitting around somewhere and if you don’t, you can one without a huge investment.
-A Raspberry PI 3b, as of the time of this writing costs under $45, and can be connected to any display or keyboard.
-The Raspberry Pi OS is a more or less full featured desktop OS, so it’s easy to configure things like a WiFi connection, install a local server, setup SSH and so on.
+Lots of developers have a Raspberry Pi sitting around somewhere, and if you don’t, you can own one without a huge investment.
+A Raspberry Pi 3b, as of the time of this writing, costs under $45, and can be connected to any display or keyboard.
+The Raspberry Pi OS is a more or less full featured desktop OS based on Debian, so it’s easy to configure things like a WiFi connection, install a local server, setup SSH and so on.
 The browser we’ve packed up with this distribution is not especially optimized for the hardware, so you can get a pretty good feel of what running on really limited 32-bit hardware can be like — and which sorts of performance related things we just owe to particular optimizations.